schabiyo/OSSConfMDB-on-Azure/step1/README.md

 # Deploy MongoDB

 Here, we will assume a deployment of the OSS version of MongoDB on Ubuntu.
-After connection to your VM, follow the instruction below to install MongoDB.
+After connecting to your VM, follow the instruction below to install MongoDB.

 * Import the public key used by the package management system.